18F/agile-solicitation-builder/README.md

   - jQuery
   - Bootstrap

 The backend is a Flask app built with Python 2.

-To launch the app first run `python server.py init` and then run `python server.py`.
-The site will be available at `http://localhost:5000`.
+To install its Python package dependencies, run `pip install -r requirements.txt`.